 Referred to as ‘little blue dynamos that hold the key to better skin, hair and health’, it’s hard to overlook blueberries when it comes to choosing foods that could benefit skin health.

-Blueberries are rich in antioxidants and have been found to help reduce acne and fight the signs of ageing by aiding in the production of collagen and neutralizing free radicals.
+Blueberries are rich in antioxidants and have been found to help reduce acne and fight the signs of ageing by aiding in the production of collagen and neutralising free radicals.
 They can help to strengthen blood vessels and heal broken capillaries(3).

 Other Anti-Inflammatory Foods That You may Consider Adding to Your Diet